Canon 750D vs Nikon D5200

 It is notable that the 750D offers wifi support, while the D5200 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the 750D and the D5200 have been discontinued, but can regularly be found used on eBay.
+Both the 750D and the D5200 have been discontinued, but can regularly be found used on ebay.
 The D5200 was replaced by the Nikon D5300, while the 750D was followed by the Canon 800D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 750D and D5200 can be found, respectively, in the Canon 750D Manual (free pdf) or the online Nikon D5200 Manual.

 So what conclusions can be drawn?
 Is the Canon 750D better than the Nikon D5200 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.